 Colonoscopy

 A colonoscopy is an invaluable screening tool that allows your doctor to examine the lining of your colon for abnormalities.
-At Digestive Disease Consultants of Orange County, the team of expert gastroenterologists offers this routine procedure to people at their offices in Irvine, Huntington Beach, Tustin, Foothill Ranch, and Mission Viejo, California.
+At Digestive Disease Consultants of Orange County, the team of expert gastroenterologists offers this routine procedure to people at their offices in Mission Viejo, Tustin, Irvine, Foothill Ranch and Huntington Beach.
 If you’re due for a colonoscopy, call the nearest office to schedule an appointment or book online today.

 What is a colonoscopy?